nkh/P6-Data-Dump-Tree/README.md

 The tree portion of the output shows the relationship between the data elements.
 The data is indented under its container.

-You can control the color of the tree portion and if it is rendered with ASCII, ANSI code or Unicode.
+You can control the color of the tree portion and if it is rendered with ASCII or Unicode.

 ### key

 The key is the name of the element being displayed; in the examples above, the container is an array; Data:Dump::Tree gives the index of the element as the  key of the element.
-IE: '0', '3', '4'
+IE: '0', '1', '2', ...

 ### binder